 update for 2020: If you need the NCCAOM credits, we might have to ask you for an additional fee to cover the costs that the NCCAOM asks from us for registration.
 Please let us know so that we can find a solution.

 You are required to study Chinese Medical Characters, Volume One: Basic Vocabulary (Paradigm Publications, 2003).
 You can begin to study Chinese Medical Chinese, Grammar and Vocabulary (Paradigm Publications, 2002).
 Nicolaas will provide extra study materials in the form of pdf documents and study assignments per email.
 A Practical Dictionary of Chinese Medicine is strongly recommended.

-2019: A new Block A session will start in November; a specific date will be set when class registrations are complete.
+2020: A new Block A session will start mid January 2020; a specific date will be set when class registrations are complete.

 Block A: $ 850 US dollars; paid with course registration.
 Blocks B & C: together $ 1,700 US dollars.
 Your fee is refundable only if the class is canceled.
 Payment in installments is an option.
 The entire course, Blocks A, B and C can be purchased for $ 2,400 if paid at the start of Block A.

 Please note that we can be flexible with payments.

 Contact Nicolaas Herman Oving (firstname.lastname@example.org) to enroll and/or for further information.

 Contents of Blocks B and C: Continuing Study